astro-informatics/sopt/README.md

         git clone git@github.com:UCL/cppflow.git
         conan create ./cppflow/ -pr:h=default -pr:b=default
         ```
+      Note that conan requires you to specify the host (h) and the build (b) profiles on the command
+      line (`-pr:h=default -pr:b=default`), if you haven't defined them in your conan profile.

 1. Once the mandatory dependencies are present, `git clone` from the [GitHub repository](https://github.com/astro-informatics/sopt):